-What do you talk about to yourself and others??
-The passage above tells us that death and life are in the words that we speak and those who talk a lot will reap the fruits of their words.
-From this passage alone, we get the idea that we should choose carefully what we say.
+What do you talk about to yourself and others?
+The passage above tells us that death and life are in our words, and those who speak a lot will reap the fruits of their words.
+From this passage alone, we understand that we should carefully choose what we say.
 However, that is not so simple.
-It isn’t a matter of merely saying certain words, but rather where those words come from.
-Consider the following passage of scripture.
+It isn’t merely saying certain words, but rather where those words come from.
+Consider the following passage of Scripture.

 Matthew 12:34–35 (NKJV) — Brood of vipers!
 How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.
 A good man out of the good treasure of his heart brings forth good things, and an evil man out of the evil treasure brings forth evil things.

 The point here is that the words we speak are a product of the condition of the heart.
-Now, this doesn’t mean that everything that we say comes from the heart.
+That doesn’t mean that everything that we say comes from the heart.
 Some things we say come from mere tradition or mental ascent.
 In other words, we are repeating what we are told or what we would like to believe.
 However, for the most part, what we say comes from the heart.
-Let a person talk enough and you will uncover the true condition of their heart.
+Let a person talk enough, and you will uncover the actual condition of their heart.

-The words that we speak make a difference in our lives and we should, therefore, control what we say.
+The words that we speak make a difference in our lives, so we should control what we say.
 Consider the following.